Manner of Declaring in the List of Ingredients

 Use of Synonyms

 For food additives, the names in Health Canada's lists of permitted food additives are always acceptable common names.
 In some cases, there are also permitted synonyms.
-Synonyms acceptable for use as common names for food additives may include names used by the international Codex Alimentarius Commission, names accepted by other regulatory authorities, names in specifications for food additives established by the Joint Food and Agriculture Organization/World Health Organization Expert Committee on Food Additives, or names in food additive monographs published in the Food Chemicals Codex.
+Synonyms acceptable for use as common names for food additives may include names used by the international Codex Alimentarius Commission, names accepted by other regulatory authorities, names in specifications for food additives established by the Joint FAO/WHO Expert Committee on Food Additives (JECFA), or names in food additive monographs published in the Food Chemicals Codex (FCC).
 Acceptable names can also include the name(s) by which the food additive is generally known in Canada.

 Some alternate common names to the ones listed in Health Canada's lists of permitted food additives are recognized for use in the lists of ingredients of foods sold in Canada.
 The CFIA reviews and assesses synonyms for use as common names in the list of ingredients.
 Acceptable alternate common names are listed in the Permitted Synonyms for Food Additives table.